Home

 Jobseeker Identity Theft

-A job search includes the risk of jobseeker identity theft and unnecessary identity exposure.
-Recently, there have been government warnings of online jobseeker identity theft.
-The internet has made it very easy for jobseekers to post their resumes online and express their interest in a new job, career or industry.
+Jobseeker identity theft and unnecessary identity exposure are serious risks during any job search.
+Recently, there have been government warnings of increased online jobseeker identity theft.
+The internet has made it very easy for jobseekers to post their resumes online and express their interest in a new job with the press of a button.
 Unfortunately, the internet also makes it easier for criminals to find and take over a jobseeker’s identity.
-Jobseekers’ public announcement of their interest in a job and sometimes, due to desperate situations, the careless way they communicate their interest or react, puts them in a vulnerable situation which may lead to jobseeker identity theft.
+Jobseekers' public announcements of their interest in a job as well as desperate situations which make candidates become careless about sharing their information place job candidates in a vulnerable situation which may lead to jobseeker identity theft.

 There have been recent reports of criminals posing as potential employers and requesting more personal information from candidates such as social security number and date of birth leading to jobseeker identity theft.
 Many people fall victim to this scam because they think the request is legitimate, and the information is needed for a background check or other hiring requirement.
 Instead, the information is used to open credit card accounts and lines of credit in the victims’ name.